litesql/nats/README.md

 # Create a virtual table using NATS_SUB to configure the connection to the broker
 CREATE VIRTUAL TABLE temp.sub USING NATS_SUB(servers='nats://localhost:4222', table=nats_data);

-# Insert the topic name and qos to subscribe into the created virtual table
+# Insert the subject name into the created virtual table to subscribe
 INSERT INTO temp.sub(subject) VALUES('my/topic');
 ```